One of the most severe injuries you can suffer in a car collision or other accident in Houston is a spinal cord injury (SCI).

 If the accident causing your injuries was due to negligent or reckless driving, you may be entitled to compensation for your losses.

-DeHoyos Law in Houston has helped countless victims of such accidents (or their families) recover the compensation they deserve.
+DeHoyos Accident Attorneys in Houston has helped countless victims of such accidents (or their families) recover the compensation they deserve.

 Types of Back & Spinal Injuries